-enable connection services and interchange infrastructure on the Western Line to optimise connections to North-South rail link and holistic approach to Greater Western Highway upgrade between Katoomba and Lithgow. - Great Western Highway entries to Katoomba at Yeamans Bridge and to Springwood at Hawkesbury Road. - Further upgrades to Bells Line of Road, including upgrades following floods in March 2021. - Katoomba master plan implementation of the master plan to strengthen Katoomba as a Strategic Centre. - Eastern Escarpment green grid walking track and bikeway connectivity and Grand Cliff Top Walk. - Katoomba Hospital redevelopment. - Planetary Health Centre of Excellence Councilled initiative in partnership with Western Sydney University, Monash University and the University of Technology Sydney, the Institute for Sustainable Futures and NPWS to leverage the status of the Blue Mountains within a UNESCO declared World Heritage Area. - Growing economies sustainable, visitor and circular economies. - Need for greater resilience of transport and integrated water cycle infrastructure to address climate change impacts.
+enable connection services and interchange infrastructure on the Western Line to optimise connections to North-South rail link and holistic approach to Greater Western Highway upgrade between Katoomba and Lithgow. - Great Western Highway entries to Katoomba at Yeamans Bridge and to Springwood at Hawkesbury Road. - Further upgrades to Bells Line of Road, including upgrades following floods in March 2021. - Katoomba master plan implementation of the master plan to strengthen Katoomba as a Strategic Centre and in other areas reflect locally appropriate growth including the principles of Planetary Health. - Eastern Escarpment green grid walking track and bikeway connectivity and Grand Cliff Top Walk. - · Katoomba Hospital redevelopment. - Planetary Health Centre of Excellence - Council-led initiative in partnership with Western Sydney University, Monash University and the University of Technology Sydney, the Institute for Sustainable Futures and NPWS to leverage the status of the Blue Mountains within a UNESCO declared World Heritage Area. - Growing economies sustainable, visitor and circular economies. - Need for greater resilience of transport and integrated water cycle infrastructure to address climate change impacts.